 - balance problems

-- difficulty walking
+- difficulty with coordination or walking

 - bowel and bladder control problems

 Symptoms like weakness, numbness and tingling, and vision loss often happen on only one side of the body at a time.

 Some children with MS may experience seizures, but only rarely do adults have them.